$0 Connecticut Dispute Letter Starter Kit

 Why Alliance Districts Are Different

-Connecticut's Alliance Districts are the 36 lowest-performing municipalities as measured by the state's Accountability Index.
+Connecticut's Alliance Districts are the 36 lowest-performing school districts as measured by the state's Accountability Index.
 They receive additional ECS (Education Cost Sharing) funding, but the chronic underfunding and staffing shortages create systemic special education violations that rarely occur in well-resourced suburban districts.

 The problems Alliance District parents face:

-Disciplinary exclusions instead of services.
+• Disciplinary exclusions instead of services.
 Students in Alliance Districts are disproportionately suspended or expelled rather than evaluated and served.
-When a child with an unidentified disability is repeatedly suspended for behaviors that stem from that disability, the district is violating IDEA's discipline protections — but parents who don't know about Manifestation Determination Reviews (MDRs) can't invoke those protections.
+When a child with a suspected disability is repeatedly suspended, the district's prior knowledge matters: IDEA's discipline protections may apply if the district knew or should have known of the suspected disability.
+Parents who don't know about Manifestation Determination Reviews (MDRs) may miss protections that apply when those rules are triggered.

 What's Available and Where Each Resource Falls Short